Backups

 Cluster Backup Configuration

-All the configuration for this matter can be found at the SGCluster backups section.
+All the configuration options related to backups can be found at the SGCluster backups section.
 When backups are configured, Postgres WAL files will start being archived in the specified storage at the specified path.
 Also, automatic backups can be scheduled and (in such case) a retention policy of backups is created.
 You will have to find out a time window and retention policy that fit your needs.
 When configuring cluster backups, you may also specify the compression algorithm and performance-related options, such as the maximum disk and network throughput, or the parallelism for uploading files.

 apiVersion: stackgres.io/v1